CS5610AssignemntGroup/Pengjie-Zhou-lxw-assignment2/README.md

 3. Structure of the App

- We initially took https://github.com/kelvin-mai/react-game-of-life as a reference for structuring the algorithms of Conway's Game, and completed all the other      parts of the program independently.
+ We refer https://github.com/kelvin-mai/react-game-of-life for the algorithms structure of Conway's Game, and completed all the other parts of the assignment independently.

 **Given more time, what additional features, functional or design changes would you make?**